 -

-HQ accounts can't create custom schedules at the HQ level, only at the venue level.
+HQ accounts can't create customized schedules at the HQ level, only at the venue level.
 Learn more

 Examples